 So you bought another house, and you’re thinking about selling your house?
 This is a common scenario, but it’s not always the smartest.
 If you don’t have much equity in your home or significant problems with the property that need to be fixed before listing it for sale, this might not be a good idea.

 7. Failure to consider the cost of selling your home

 While selling a house, you need to consider the related costs carefully.
 The additional costs you’ll need to cover may well put your home in a lower price bracket than it deserves.
 If you want to sell your house, be aware of the many costs involved.

 - Broker’s Fee – A service fee that an agent charges when they sell your house for you.
 In Arkansas, this can be around 6%.
 When you hire a cash home buyer, this fee will not be passed on to you.

 - Selling Fees – A sale includes sales tax and the notary fee.
-The buyer will need to cover these expenses.
+Therefore, the buyer will need to cover these expenses.

 - Fixing up your house before selling it is costly.
 When you sell it to a cash home buyer, they will purchase your house in any condition.

 In conclusion, be aware of the many costly mistakes involved when selling your home.
 This includes additional fees and taxes, as well as costs for repairs.
 Cash home buyers will not charge you these expenses because they purchase any condition house.
-If you’re looking to avoid making mistakes while selling your house and want a quick sale, consider selling to an investor such as David Buys Houses.
-He offers cash for houses that need full renovations or can pay full price for houses in desired neighbourhoods that don’t require extensive repairs.
+If you’re looking to avoid making mistakes while selling your house and want a quick sale, consider selling to an investor like David Buys Houses.
+He offers cash for homes that need complete renovations or can pay the total price for houses in desired neighborhoods that don’t require extensive repairs.